 Both mHealth and eHealth play a role in supporting healthcare with electronics.
-They both perform similar functions, however the means by which the information is provided is the primary difference.
+They perform similar functions, however the means by which the information is provided is the primary difference.

 On the other hand, eHealth consists of a much broader understanding of healthcare practices supported by electronic processes.
 The technology used to improve healthcare practices with eHealth include electronic health records, patient administration systems, lab systems, and other records that cannot be stored within mobile health applications.
-To conclude, eHealth carries a much broader definition than mHealth.

 The difference between telehealth and telemedicine.

-These terms are typically confused with one another and used interchangeably.
+These terms are confused with one another and used interchangeably.
 However, like eHealth and mHealth one term serves a broader purpose.
 The broader term in this comparison is telehealth.
 Telehealth refers to both clinical and remote non-clinical services, including providing training and continued medical education for practitioners.

-Understanding the ways the terms work together to create the big picture of virtual healthcare is important to understanding your access to care.
+Understanding the ways the terms work together to create the big picture of virtual healthcare is crucial to understanding your access to care.
 The aim of all of these services is to provide greater quality, efficiency, and cost of care to both practitioners and patients.
 Each plays their unique role in crafting a well-rounded digital healthcare plan for patients.

 At SBMA, we believe in providing our clients with the most affordable, efficient benefits that are tailored to the needs of their employees.
 Telemedicine services integrate seamlessly into your benefits package to ensure your employees remain healthy and happy.